-HEALTH-It is recognized that the most efficient student is the one who is healthy.
-Recreation periods, distinct from study periods, are provided; and every student is required to spend at least one period in the open air each day.
+Health-It is recognized that the most efficient student is the one who is healthy.
+Recreation periods, distinct from study periods, are provided; and each student is required to spend at least one period in the open air each day.
 The Institute is situated in a beautiful, shady campus equipped with some athletic apparatus.

 All cases of illness are to be reported promptly to the housekeepers or the Dean.
 The Institute provides care for those who may have minor illnesses.
+However, it cannot assume the cost of medical assistance secured outside the school.
 A small fee is charged for each tray.